Electrical Defects During Construction

 - Frequent or intermittent local power surges or brownouts

 - Failures of electrical appliances and HVAC equipment

 - Poor planning and design of the electrical system

-- The use of defective or substandard materials
+- Use of defective or substandard materials

-- The use of unskilled labor for installation
+- Use of unskilled labor for installation

 Electrical Defects: How a Houston Litigation Attorney Can Help